The Best Vegetarian and Vegan Restaurants in Seoul

 Vegetarianism is still a relatively new concept to most Koreans, let alone veganism.
 Most restaurants in Korea serve a limited menu with a handful of specific dishes, and therefore do not usually consider vegetarians.
 For those happy to have their soups and stews served with the meat omitted, be aware that invariably most broths are made using animal products.

-Key Phrases for Vegetarians and Vegans in Korea
+Key Phrases for Vegan and Vegetarian Ordering in Korea

 I’m a vegetarian.